 It's one thing to work with a good real estate agent and another to be an informed home seller.
 Do your own research on your local market to see how home prices will fare in 2019.
 Take a look at your city and metro, too, along with national home price projections.
 Get a feel for the market temperature so you can set a realistic listing price with your agent.

 Donâ€™t just take their word for it.
-There are plenty of websites that offer up free home price projections along with state Realtor groups, NAR, and private companies.
-Pay attention to the news but also keep an eye on comparable sales in your neighborhood.
+There are plenty of websites that offer free home price projections, along with state Realtor groups, NAR, and private companies.
+Pay attention to the news, but keep an eye on comparable sales in your neighborhood also.

 Check with a top brokerage to see what sold nearby your property recently.
 Check out how long it was listed, what it sold for versus the list price, and how it compares to your home.
 You might even gain some valuable insights into what your home lacks that can be easily remedied before throwing it on the market.
 If a nearby home sale did particularly well, determine how you can emulate it.

 This approach can work out beautifully.
 For example, your real estate agent can hold a single open house - just one.
 Expect your property to be packed that day.
 It would feel like a circus and will create more buzz.
 If you're a prospective buyer and if you see other potential buyers inside the very home you're thinking about bidding on, emotions will run high, and the fear of missing out will run even higher.